-Phil Reed is the chair of the firm’s Litigation Practice Group.
-Phil represents businesses—large, mid-size and small—as well as business owners and entrepreneurs, in litigation in state and federal courts.
+Phil Reed chaired the firm’s Litigation Practice Group from 2007 to 2021.
+He represented businesses—large, mid-size and small—as well as business owners and entrepreneurs, in litigation in state and federal courts.
 He also provides practical advice on how to avoid litigation or end disputes quickly—whether through anticipating potential problems, recommending targeted business solutions, or finding a way to resolve a looming dispute.

 Phil recognizes that success is measured by whether the client’s objectives have been met, and that those objectives sometimes may be broader in scope or more complex than the particular issues presented in a specific lawsuit.
-Phil and his team make sure every strategic choice is designed to both advance the case and promote the client’s larger interests.
+The team at PFS make sure every strategic choice is designed to both advance the case and promote the client’s larger interests.
 And whether it is a bet-the-company lawsuit or a more confined dispute, successful litigation requires the ability to be aggressive and pragmatic at the same time.
-Solutions can’t really be called solutions if they aren’t cost-effective.
-The team at PFS understands how to manage litigation and devise a strategy that minimizes cost, reduces aggravation, and recognizes the business disruption that litigation can cause.
+Solutions can’t be called solutions if they aren’t cost-effective.
+The litigators at PFS understand how to manage litigation and devise a strategy that minimizes cost, reduces aggravation, and recognize the business disruption that litigation can cause.